fkarg/fkarg.github.io/staged/rat-meetup.md

 ## Initiating a Meetup
 If the idea of attending a meetup sounds appealing to you, why not try creating one yourself?
-In our experience, there is less to do organizationally than maybe expected.
+In our experience, there is less to do organizationally than expected.

 Here is what we did.